dandisw/Aquaculture-Research-Ecosystem/paper/paper.md

 # AI Usage Disclosure

-Generative AI tools, specifically Google Gemini and Anthropic Claude, were utilized during the development of AREs to assist with code generation, algorithmic debugging, and UI/UX component structuring.
+Generative AI tools, specifically Google Gemini [@gemini:2024] and Anthropic Claude [@claude:2024], were utilized during the development of AREs to assist with code generation, algorithmic debugging, and UI/UX component structuring.
 All AI-generated mathematical functions and algorithms were rigorously reviewed, tested, and validated against standard scientific software outputs (e.g., IBM SPSS and R) by the author prior to implementation.

 # Acknowledgements